Skylark0924/advanced_robotics_project/README.md

 ## Update

-1. 2021.11.22 - **Some students told me that they do not have a computer with a Nvidia GPU.
+1. 2021.11.22 - Some students told me that they do not have a computer with a Nvidia GPU.
 So, I tried to remove Nvidia's dependence from the docker file.
-However, I found that the Pybullet simulator is mainly rely on the OpenGL, which has to require a Nvidia driver.**
+However, I found that the Pybullet simulator is mainly rely on the OpenGL, which has to require a Nvidia driver.

 2. 2021.11.22 - If you have any question about this project, please try to learn and use the `issues` in Github to ask your questions so that I can reply in time and let other students who encounter the same problem know the solution at the same time.

    ![image-20211121165337801](docs/image-20211121165337801.png)
+3. 2021.12.03 - According to the reactions of some students, the coordinates calculated according to the DH matrix differ from the `get_fk` result I gave.
+There has always been a difference of `0.42` on the x-axis.
+This is caused by the definition difference of the world coordinate system.
+In this task, the world coordinate system is defined as the center of the desktop.
+Thus, you can simply fix it by adding `0.42` on the x-axis of the coordinates you calculated according to the DH matrix.
 ---